madhumithahgokul/madhumithahgokul.github.io/_pages/about.md

 ***Where it all began:*** India, yes, I was born and raised there and eventually got inspired to move out *in search of better*.

 ***Why:*** Why?
 May be that's idiosyncratic of a rebel, of *me*?!
 Are all dreamers rebels?
 I should think so, in varying degress.
 I dream, *so* beyond my imagination that *my* dreams uproot me off a stable ground every now and then.
-Sometimes to a different country, so far away from the place the place that once meant to be eternal home.
+Sometimes to a different country, so far away from the place that once meant to be home, eternally.
 Sometimes to a city that wasn't quite part of the dream.
 And sometimes, giving me that push to do things that I once never imagined doing, like writing a blog. *This* one.
 We'll come to that part later.

 ***My roots:*** I grew up in extremely mediocre finances, in a household of an abundance of never-enoughs.
 Money and generosity need not always present themselves sequentially, I had come to believe growing up.
 My family, ah!
 I don't think there could have been a better school to have taught me wholeheartedness.
 My mom was and still is a queen in that kingdom.